Grace McArthur: Biography

-Grace Helen Bell was born to Helena Velt and Wilhelm Bell in Detroit, Michigan, on March 15, 1898.
+Grace Helen Bell was born to Nellie Larges and Wilhelm Bell in Detroit, Michigan, on March 15, 1898.
 Grace married then-medical student Stewart Coyles McArthur in 1916 in Detroit.
 The pair lived there just long enough to have two children, before moving north to the Mount Pleasant area in the village of Rosebush.

 Little is known about her life from this point until she began painting at the age of 50.
 Grace McArthur created hundreds of folk oil paintings in Michigan between 1948 and 1973.
 She never painted the same scene twice, and would always refuse if a customer requested an identical copy of one of her previous paintings.

 Grace McArthur died October 17, 1986, in Mount Pleasant, Michigan, when she was 87.
 She is buried at Woodland Cemetery in Rosebush, next to her husband Dr. Stewart McArthur, who died seven years later in 1993.
 Her headstone features an icon of a painting palette, and his features a caduceus.

 Career

 Grace did not begin painting until the age of 50, after she developed an allergy related to the ceramics she had enjoyed working with all her life.
 Faced with the sudden need to find a new artistic passion, she took several painting classes from local artist Virginia Seites.
 After the first painting she created won an award at an art show in Saginaw and her art teacher encouraged her unique style, Grace began taking painting more seriously.
 She eventually retired from art around 1973, when she was 75.
 One of her final paintings was a collection of everyone who had been important to her life, painted on an extra large canvas titled that she titled My World.
+(About this painting, to date, it has gone missing or was stolen, from a family members storage space.)

 McArthur's folk art focused on bustling scenes of rural country life.
 She painted bright, top-to-bottom images full of people, animals, buildings, and nature, with little negative space in between.
 Grace included several recognizable, repeated motifs in many of her paintings.
 One can spot a red brick schoolhouse, children playing ring around the rosie, a boy chasing his runaway dog, and a small American flag in nearly all of McArthur's paintings.

 Her sense of humor is often seen in her work, as she painted dogs running away from their owners or truck drivers operating their steering wheels from the wrong side of their vehicles.
 One of her paintings featured a man slipping on a banana peel while an onlooking woman dramatically covers her ears, presumably in an attempt to drown out the foul language coming from the mouth of the banana peel's victim.